linebender/druid/druid/examples/readme.md

 ```
 cargo run --example custom_widget
 ```
 This shows how to use all of the methods on `PaintCtx` used for drawing on a canvas.
 You can use this to draw everything from text to images to curves.
 ## Either
 ```
 cargo run --example either
 ```
-It is very usefull to hide some UI based on a condition.
-This widget hides one of the 2 children.
-This can be usefull for loading screens or a click-to-reveal like feature.
+This example shows how to use the `Either` widget, which shows one of two children based on some predicate.
+This can be useful for loading screens, error messages, and other situations where you want to show one of two possible widgets.

 ## Hello
 ```